-Signal analysis, data manipulation and visualisation were done in Python (50) through its scientific ecosystem: the scipy, numpy, matplotlib, soundfile and pandas packages (51–55).
+Signal analysis, data manipulation and visualisation were done in Python (50) and its scipy, numpy, matplotlib, soundfile and pandas packages (51–55).
 Reproducible analysis, documentation and presentation were enabled by the Jupyter Notebook and Rmarkdown projects (56,57).
 Audio visualisation, preliminary measurements and single call annotations were done with Audacity (58).
-LMMs were run in R (59) and its statistical ecosystem: the ‘lme4’,‘arm’ and ‘coda’ packages (48,60,61).
+LMMs were run in R (59) and the ‘lme4’,‘arm’ and ‘coda’ packages (48,60,61).

 4 Results